Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

  crammed in.
 Can be placed directly over non-solar blueprints.
 - Modular stations with a selection of loading and unloading designs and dynamic train limit and priority control based on the number of items in the buffers
 - Alternative (and objectively better :p) bufferless provider stations
+- Out-of-the-box support for mixed items regardless of stack size or even if it becomes mixed on the train due to rotting.
+Just load mixed items at the provider and ensure requester stations exist for each item.
 - Depots
 - Refuelling system with a central supply station and dedicated logistic train that can supply all refuelling stations
 - Inline stations - optimised for the smallest possible footprint by placing in-between and very close to straight rails